yayyz/yayyz.github.io/_posts/2019-11-13-gradle-in-use.md

 ---
-title: "It is currently in use by another Gradle instance" 해결방법
+title: It is currently in use by another Gradle instance - 해결방법
 layout: article
 sharing: true
 license: true